-3.1.1.
-The test variant will have Basic Level Safety Equipment.
-The Basic Level will comprise those items are fitted as standard across the model range or meet the Minimum Percentage fitment requirement (see escalation of Basic Level, 3.3).
-Only safety equipment which is part of the Basic Level will be eligible for assessment and may contribute towards the scoring of the vehicle.

-3.1.2.
-Notwithstanding paragraph 3.1.1, some protocols consider also equipment does not qualify as Basic Level Safety Equipment.
+- 3.1.1.
+The base test variant will have Basic Level Safety Equipment.
+The Basic Level will comprise those items that are fitted as standard across the model range.
+Only safety equipment which is part of the Basic Level will be eligible for assessment and may contribute towards the scoring of the vehicle. - 3.1.2.
+Notwithstanding paragraph 3.1.1, some protocols consider also equipment that does not qualify as Basic Level Safety Equipment.
 This might apply, for example, where optional equipment might compromise the ability of the vehicle to accommodate certain occupants in certain positions (e.g. optional front passenger airbag), or where optional equipment is relevant to a full assessment of the vehicle (e.g. optional third row seats).
-Details are given in individual protocols.
+Details are given in individual protocols. - 3.1.3.

-3.1.3.
 The Basic Level will be determined as follows.
 The manufacturer will be asked to complete an Equipment Matrix template, which will be supplied by Euro NCAP.
-In the matrix, the manufacturer must identify all items of safety equipment available in the model range and state whether they are standard on all variants or optional on some.

-3.1.3.1.
-Where an item of safety equipment is not standard on all variants, the manufacturer must state whether or not that item:

-- is fitted, or is expected to be fitted, as standard or optional equipment in the Minimum Percentage of sales across Europe on all variants; - is available, at least as an option, on at least one variant covering each combination of body style and engine, in each country of Europe.

-3.1.3.2.
-For items of equipment which are not standard across the Model Range, the manufacturer must provide:

-- A breakdown of the model range for Europe, showing expected sales of those variants on which the equipment is standard and expected total sales of all variants - Brochures and price lists for the vehicle from at least five of the main markets where the equipment is not standard.
-These must clearly show how the safety equipment is offered for sale in those five countries.

-Note 1: in identifying the Basic Level equipment, Euro NCAP may exempt certain low volume variants where the fitting of such safety equipment cannot be expected.
-For example, this might include low sales volume variants specially produced for motor sport or other special purposes.

-Note 2: Delete options are not allowed.
-An item of safety equipment offered with a delete option anywhere in Europe will be considered not to be standard equipment.
+In the matrix, the manufacturer must identify all items of safety equipment available in the model range and state whether they are standard on all variants or optional on some. - Note 1: in identifying the Basic Level equipment, Euro NCAP may exempt certain low volume variants where the fitting of such safety equipment cannot be expected.
+For example, this might include low sales volume variants specially produced for motor sport or other special purposes. - Note 2: Delete options are not allowed.
+An item of safety equipment offered with a delete option anywhere in Europe will be considered not to be standard equipment. - 3.1.3.1.

-3.1.3.3.
 For new models, the data in the completed Equipment Matrix must be based on sales forecasts over the period of 1 year from the date of the publication of the rating result.
-Euro NCAP will ask the manufacturer to confirm the projected fitment figures one year after publication and each subsequent year as long as the rating is valid (Annual review, see Application of Star Ratings protocol).
+Euro NCAP will ask the manufacturer to confirm the projected fitment figures one year after publication and each subsequent year as long as the rating is valid (Annual review, see Application of Star Ratings protocol). - 3.1.3.2.

-3.1.3.4.
 For models already on sale for one year or more, the data in the completed Equipment Matrix must be based on actual sales figures over the previous year.
 Euro NCAP will ask the manufacturer to confirm the fitment figures one year after publication and each subsequent year as long as the rating is valid (Annual review, see Application of Star Ratings protocol).